mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 If you have wired everything correctly, it should work!

-## Gotcha 8: automatically generated routes
+## Gotcha 8: Automatically Generated Routes

 Note that routes under `/auth` such as: